 For instance, someone carrying the MTHFR 677T allele—one of at least two alternative forms of a gene that occurs due to a mutation found at the same place on a chromosome—will need more vitamin B and folate 4 in their diet to keep their homocysteine levels low.
 5 The MTHFR gene provides instructions for making an enzyme that plays a role in processing amino acids, which are the building blocks of proteins.
 Researchers have linked lower MTHFR enzyme activity and higher homocysteine levels to poor cardiovascular health.

 One study published in the Nutrition Journal investigated long-term weight management to see whether using genetic information to customize a person's diet—otherwise known as nutrigenetics—could render improvements in these efforts.
-6 The administrators of the experiment knew that behavior-based treatment is known to lead to weight loss that can render health improvements for many people, but unfortunately, the bigger challenge is keeping that pesky weight off over time.
+6 The administrators of the experiment knew that behavior-based treatment is known to lead to weight loss that can render health improvements for many people.
+Unfortunately, the bigger challenge is keeping that pesky weight off over time.

 The Nutrition Journal study showed that the average participant in the nutrigenetic group reduced their BMI by 5.6 percent, while the non-tested control group had an average BMI gain of 2.2 percent.
 6 After almost a year, those in the nutrigenetic group were shown to be more likely to have maintained some amount of weight loss than their non-tested counterparts.